pperrinn/aboutme/_posts/2024-12-16-depersonalizing-problems.md

 This small mindset shift can make problem-solving more collaborative and less confrontational.

 💡 Want help reframing a problem?
-Try this:"ChatGPT, help me depersonalize a problem by describing it as an objective issue we can solve together."
+Try this: "ChatGPT, help me depersonalize a problem by describing it as an objective issue we can solve together."